Lab 5: Mutation is the Word

 spellcheck.valid_word(some_word, 'english3.txt')

 Handling erroneous input requires using a loop.
-The following example shows a loop structure that you may find useful in completing get_start_word():
+The following example shows a loop structure that you may find useful in completing get_start_word().
+This is just an example; instead of checking whether the word has four letters, you should check whether it is a valid English word.

 valid = False